 Welcome bonus, special award, retention bonus are considered variable remuneration and are limited only to specific situations related to hiring phases, launch of special projects, achievement of extraordinary results, high risk of leaving for critical/strategic employees/roles.
 Bonuses linked to the hiring of new staff cannot be paid more than once to the same person, neither by the bank nor by any other company of the banking group, and contribute to the determination of the limit to the ratio between fixed and variable remuneration of the first year, unless it is paid as a lump sum upon hiring.

-Compensation linked to roles in specific company functions (so-called Role-Based Allowance) are considered fixed remuneration.
+$Compensation\ linked\ to\ roles\ in\ specific\ company\ functions\ (so-called\ Role-Based\ Allowance)\ are\ considered\ fixed\ remuneration.$

-Moreover, these awards must in any case be compliant with regulations in force e and subject to FinecoBank S.p.A. and FinecoBank Group governance processes, periodically monitored and disclosed.
+Moreover, non-standard forms of remuneration is compliant with regulations in force and the governance processes of FinecoBank S.p.A. and FinecoBank Group.